NCAR/geocat-f2py/CONTRIBUTING.md

 value handling and Fortran function calls for every single Dask chunk (where Dask paralelization is applicable).
 For example, see

      `$GEOCAT-F2PY/src/geocat/f2py/rcm2rgrid_wrapper.py`.

-    In cases where no Dask parallelization is needed, even a single wrapper function would be enough.
+     In cases where no built-in Dask parallelization is needed, even a single wrapper function would be enough.

 11. After the wrapper is implemented, the user API functions should be imported in the following file: